First Majestic Silver (NYSE:AG) Raised to “B-” at TheStreet

-TheStreet upgraded shares of First Majestic Silver (NYSE:AG) (TSE:FR) from a c rating to a b- rating in a report published on Friday morning, TheStreetRatingsTable reports.
+TheStreet upgraded shares of First Majestic Silver (NYSE:AG) (TSE:FR) from a c rating to a b- rating in a research note published on Friday, TheStreetRatingsTable reports.

-Several other equities analysts also recently commented on AG.
-Cormark reiterated a buy rating on shares of First Majestic Silver in a report on Wednesday, November 10th.
-TD Securities cut their target price on shares of First Majestic Silver from C$21.00 to C$20.00 and set a hold rating for the company in a research note on Tuesday, August 17th.
-Zacks Investment Research cut shares of First Majestic Silver from a hold rating to a sell rating in a research note on Wednesday, November 10th.
-National Bank Financial cut their target price on shares of First Majestic Silver from C$21.00 to C$18.00 and set a sector perform rating for the company in a research note on Friday, September 10th.
-Finally, HC Wainwright restated a buy rating and set a $25.00 target price on shares of First Majestic Silver in a research note on Wednesday, October 13th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $18.75.
+A number of other equities analysts also recently issued reports on the company.
+National Bank Financial cut their target price on First Majestic Silver from C$21.00 to C$18.00 and set a sector perform rating for the company in a research note on Friday, September 10th.
+Cormark reissued a buy rating on shares of First Majestic Silver in a research note on Wednesday, November 10th.
+TD Securities cut their target price on First Majestic Silver from C$21.00 to C$20.00 and set a hold rating for the company in a research note on Tuesday, August 17th.
+Zacks Investment Research downgraded First Majestic Silver from a hold rating to a sell rating in a research note on Wednesday, November 10th.
+Finally, HC Wainwright reissued a buy rating and set a $25.00 target price on shares of First Majestic Silver in a research note on Wednesday, October 13th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat, First Majestic Silver has an average rating of Hold and a consensus target price of $18.75.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 30th.
-Shareholders of record on Wednesday, November 17th will be paid a $0.0049 dividend.
-This represents a $0.02 annualized dividend and a yield of 0.14%.
-The ex-dividend date is Tuesday, November 16th.
-First Majestic Silver’s dividend payout ratio (DPR) is 13.33%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 30th.
+Shareholders of record on Wednesday, November 17th will be issued a dividend of $0.0049 per share.
+This represents a $0.02 dividend on an annualized basis and a yield of 0.14%.
+The ex-dividend date of this dividend is Tuesday, November 16th.
+First Majestic Silver’s dividend payout ratio (DPR) is presently 13.33%.

-Institutional investors have recently modified their holdings of the business.
-Fifth Third Bancorp raised its stake in First Majestic Silver by 113.2% in the 2nd quarter.
-Fifth Third Bancorp now owns 2,951 shares of the mining company’s stock worth $47,000 after purchasing an additional 1,567 shares in the last quarter. tru Independence LLC acquired a new stake in First Majestic Silver in the 2nd quarter worth about $83,000.
-Parametrica Management Ltd acquired a new stake in First Majestic Silver in the 3rd quarter worth about $116,000.
-Ameritas Investment Company LLC acquired a new position in shares of First Majestic Silver in the 3rd quarter valued at approximately $121,000.
-Finally, Baillie Gifford & Co. acquired a new position in shares of First Majestic Silver in the 2nd quarter valued at approximately $128,000.
-Institutional investors and hedge funds own 29.90% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+Koshinski Asset Management Inc. boosted its holdings in shares of First Majestic Silver by 5.1% during the third quarter.
+Koshinski Asset Management Inc. now owns 19,497 shares of the mining company’s stock worth $220,000 after purchasing an additional 950 shares during the last quarter.
+Usca Ria LLC boosted its holdings in shares of First Majestic Silver by 6.0% during the second quarter.
+Usca Ria LLC now owns 17,700 shares of the mining company’s stock worth $280,000 after purchasing an additional 1,000 shares during the last quarter.
+Fifth Third Bancorp boosted its holdings in shares of First Majestic Silver by 113.2% during the second quarter.
+Fifth Third Bancorp now owns 2,951 shares of the mining company’s stock worth $47,000 after purchasing an additional 1,567 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. boosted its holdings in shares of First Majestic Silver by 11.5% during the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 16,046 shares of the mining company’s stock worth $181,000 after purchasing an additional 1,649 shares during the last quarter.
+Finally, AE Wealth Management LLC boosted its holdings in shares of First Majestic Silver by 11.4% during the third quarter.
+AE Wealth Management LLC now owns 21,096 shares of the mining company’s stock worth $238,000 after purchasing an additional 2,167 shares during the last quarter.
+Hedge funds and other institutional investors own 29.90% of the company’s stock.

 About First Majestic Silver